elmdash/mdbook-fs-summary/README.md

 ### Benefits

-Frequently, you want the organization of your files to simply be mirrored in the `SUMMARY.md` file.
-This is a manual step with the default `mdbook` usage.
+Frequently, you want the organization of your files to simply be mirrored in the `SUMMARY.md` file rather than have to manually set it yourself.
 We can automate this by following a few conventions:

 - A page that represents the parent folder is called `00.md`
 - Pages and folders are ordered by the numbers in the filename, i.e. `04_cli.md` comes before  `05_agile.md` and the `05_team` folder comes before the `06_docs` folder.
 - Partials start with an underscore (i.e. `_shared.md`) and should not be included in the table of contents.
+You can also use an underscore to create a "draft".
 - Page names (rendered in the navigation) come from the first `H1` header of the page.
 An error is thrown if there is no title.
 - There are no prefix or suffix chapters right now.
-- There are no draft chapters or separators either.
+- There are no separators either.

 These conventions should create a filesystem structure that, when sorted alphanumerically, is the same in the final render.